imyousuf/terraform-aws-webhook-broker/README.md

 webhook_broker_log_bucket        = "cluster-log-bucket"
 webhook_broker_log_path          = "cluster/path/prefix"
 ```

-One thing to note is, when `terraform destroy` is called, it will not delete the ALB or the Route53 records; so please delete them manually for the time being.

 The `kubernetes-dashboard` ingress controller is disabled by default as we are deploying the cluster in public subnet; please consider enabling it when deploying in a private subnet by passing [Helm Chart values](https://artifacthub.io/packages/helm/k8s-dashboard/kubernetes-dashboard).